silhavyj/ZeroMate/examples/14-filesystem_monitor/README.md

 # 14 - filesystem monitor

-This examples tests the implementation of an in-memory filesystem, which is used as an abstraction between resources and user [processes](kernel/src/test_processes.cpp).
+This examples tests the implementation of an in-memory filesystem, which is used as an abstraction between system resources and user [processes](kernel/src/test_processes.cpp).

-It prints out information regarding the creation of the filesystem into the debug monitor.
+It prints out information regarding the creation of the filesystem to the debug monitor.
 Then, it creates three processes that take advantage of the filesystem to access and toggle GPIO pins.
-The fourth process prints the string "Hello!" into the debug monitor.
+The fourth process prints the string "Hello!" to the debug monitor.

 ## External peripherals